kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 	> Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l

-We do this by getting the username and password credentials in the VCAP Services and combining them together seperated with a colon
+We do this by getting the username and password credentials in the VCAP Services and combining them together into one string seperated by a colon

 ```` String userandpass = connector.getUsername() + ":" + connector.getPassword(); ````